 - Automation Anywhere CIO Yousuf Khan joined Veracode Founder, CTO & CISO Chris Wysopal, to discuss the need to dramatically amp up application security as companies advance their intelligent automation initiatives.

 In addition to the keynotes, Imagine Digital featured 20+ customer breakout sessions, eight product-focused sessions, and a technical track with a guided, hands-on lab.
 Rounding out the program were three “Ask the Experts” Q&A sessions, a panel showcasing a group of young achievers discussing their visions for the future of work, several sponsored sessions, and the announcement of the winners of our Automation Anywhere “Combat COVID-19 with a Digital Workforce” Botathon.

 Because there were far too many great sessions to attend in three days, we’re pleased to say that Imagine Digital will remain online as a perennial resource.
-You can access all of the above sessions and relive the excitement of this unprecedented experience on demand, at your convenience.
+You can experience on demand, at your convenience.
 We hope you will find it valuable and enjoyable.